TinyCircuits/Thumby-Website/docs/FAQ.md

 **The Thumby hardware freezes when it connects to the Code Editor, is it broken?**

 Not at all!
 This is natural behavior.
-The Thumby hardware appears to stop working, or 'freezes' when you connect it to the Thumby Code Editor.
-To test changes you upload to the Thumby, you will need to disconnect the unit and power cycle it (turn it off and back on).
+The Thumby hardware appears to stop working when you connect it since you can no longer access the game menu, but everything is fine!
+The screen should display "Thumby Code Editor" when connected as of March 9th, 2022.

+To test games or changes you upload to the Thumby, you will need to disconnect the unit and power cycle it (turn it off and back on).
+Otherwise, you can use "Fast Execute" to upload just the game you are currently reviewing or working on.

 ---